 H.264 (also known as MPEG-4 Part 10) offers higher video resolution than Motion JPEG or MPEG-4 at the same bit rate, or the same video quality at a lower bit rate.

-Motion JPEG provides a high quality video stream but it requires relatively big channel capacity and enough free space for recording.
+Motion JPEG provides a high-quality video stream but it requires relatively big channel capacity and enough free space for recording.

-The IP-camera connects to a network using a 10/100BASE-TX Ethernet wire interface and has a PoE technology support.
+The camera connects to a network using a 10/100BASE-TX Ethernet wire interface and supports PoE technology.